By: Steffanie Preston

-The U.S. State Department’s Office to Monitor and Combat Trafficking in Persons releases a report known as the Trafficking in Persons Report (TIP) annually.
+The U.S. State Department’s Office to Monitor and Combat Trafficking in Persons released an annual report known as the Trafficking in Persons Report (TIP).
 The purpose of this document is to address, educate, and potentially solve human trafficking issues.
 Each year when the report is released, we at Just Ask take time to look over it to see the progress that has been made on this important issue, both domestically and internationally.
 We will break down the major takeaways of this year’s report in a series of three blog posts.
-This final entry takes a look at the United State’s ranking, successes, and goals for improvement.
+This entry takes a look at the United States’ ranking, successes, and goals for improvement.

 Share this Post